jgscott/talks/md/org_methods.md

 ## The title slide

 All this needs is the title of the talk, your name and affiliation, the names (and affiliations, if there's room) of your collaborators/funders.

-Don't be a dick by failing to acknowledge your collaborators.
+While the title slide is showing, you should open the talk by doing three things.
+- Introduce yourself: "Hi, I'm James Scott from the University of Texas at Austin."
+- state your purpose.
+This is like the thesis sentence for your talk.
+For example: "I'm here today to talk to you about a new method called False Discovery Rate Smoothing that exploits spatial structure in large-scale multiple testing.
+As I'll show you, it improves power over existing procedures, without violating the target false discovery rate.
+It turns out to be pretty useful for a wide range of scientific problems."
+- acknowledge your collaborators: "I'm grateful to my collaborators on this work, Wes Tansey of UT-Austin and Russ Poldrack and Sanmi Koyejo of Stanford."
+If you have tons of collaborators listed on the screen, then still say that you're grateful to them, but maybe skip mentioning them aloud one by one.

 ## One motivating example